Hold on. Micronutrients are just the smaller version of macronutrients, right? So, how important is it to be aware of them?

 Rockstar micronutrients include: Vitamin A, Vitamin D, Iron, Iodine, Folate, and Zinc.
 But what exactly do these puny, powerhouse nutrients do inside the body?

 Micronutrients are like parents, they have loads of different jobs, responsibilities, and tasks that they take care of day-in and day-out.

-Micronutrients enable your body to produce hormones and enzymes that are necessary for growth and development.
-They also play a big part in the function of your metabolism, immune system, brain, and nervous system.
+They enable your body to produce hormones and enzymes that are necessary for growth and development.
+They also play a big part in your metabolism, immune system, brain, and nervous system.

-Below are a few of the key processes that micronutrients conduct within the body.
+Below are a few of the critical processes that micronutrients conduct within the body.
 There aren’t many (if any) on this list we think we could live comfortably without: